Our Services

 Helpful Resources

-Rapid fluid loss during colon irrigations can alter kidney panels by reducing blood volume and lowering eGFR while concentrating BUN and creatinine, often reflecting reversible prerenal azotemia.
-Without proper rehydration, these changes can progress to true kidney injury and electrolyte imbalances.
+Colon irrigations can affect kidney function tests by causing rapid fluid loss, which reduces blood volume and lowers eGFR while concentrating BUN and creatinine.
+These shifts often indicate reversible prerenal azotemia, but without proper rehydration, they may progress to acute kidney injury and electrolyte imbalances such as low sodium or potassium.

 Colon hydrotherapy, also known as colon irrigation or colon cleansing, has gained popularity for its purported benefits in removing toxins and improving digestive health.
 However, the procedure involves flushing large volumes of fluid through the colon, which can lead to rapid fluid shifts in your body.
 One area particularly sensitive to these changes is the kidneys.
 This article explains how rapid fluid loss during colon irrigations can alter your kidney panels—especially your glomerular filtration rate (GFR)—and what you should consider before and after treatment.